Slide Show Dates

 B. A well-stocked first aid kit is maintained and staffed by a trained staff member

-C. In case of illness, participants are put under the doctor's care
+D. In case of illness, participants are put under the doctor's care.

 PARTICIPANTS